ms/buildtogether.tech/src/tooling.md

 tangible: it's easier to tell if someone is using version control or a style checker than it is to tell if they're designing or estimating sensibly.

-<a section="automation"/> introduced build managers, style checkers, and profilers;
+[% x automation %] introduced build managers, style checkers, and profilers;
 the sections below discuss some other tools you might want in your toolbox.
 You shouldn't try to adopt all of them in a single semester unless the focus of your project course is to try out as many tools as possible (which is actually a good